Lily of the Valley Facts

 Lily Of The Valley Distribution, Habitat, and Ecology

-Most notably, the Lily of the Valley seems to have evolved as endemic to regions throughout the cool temperate Northern Hemisphere.
+Most notably, the Lily of the Valley seems to have evolved as endemic to a very broad rang.
+This includes regions throughout much of the cool temperate Northern Hemisphere.
+This region mainly includes Asia and Europe.
+However, quite mysteriously, it also appears in certain portions of the southern Appalachian Mountains in the United States.

-The population in the Appalachian Mountains appears to be rather sparse.
-There also remains some debate among botanists as to whether this population evolved as endemic or occurs as the result of transplantation.
+Also, an ongoing mystery surrounds the population of the stunning species found in the United States.
+Firstly, the population of the gorgeous flora in the Appalachian Mountains appears to be relatively sparse.
+Secondly, there also remains some debate among botanists as to whether this population evolved as endemic or occurs as the result of transplantation.

-The Lily of The Valley is a plant that prefers partial shade.
+The Lily of The Valley also has very specific environmental requirements.
+For one, the plant typically prefers partial shade.
 The species also prefers warm Summers.
 Yet it thrives in soils that are silty or sandy, and acidic to moderate basic.
-It is a sub-oceanic and Eroasiatic species which does best in mountainous regions at altitudes of up to 4921 ft (1,500 m).
+It also mainly remains a sub-oceanic species which does best in regions at altitudes of up to 4921 ft (1,500 m).